dvsa/cvs-auto-svc-vott/README.md

 - Browserstack credentials
 - Jenkins access (provided by DevOps)
 - Permissions for RDS DB to access the LDAP (provided by DevOps)
-- Java 11 or above
+- Java 11 or above (Known issues with the connector, test runner will work with Java 11)
-- Maven
+- Maven (will require Java 15)
 - Git
 - IntelliJ